awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

    By default, the new DB instance uses an automatically generated password for the master user\.

+1. \(Optional\) Set up a connection to a compute resource for this DB cluster\.

+   You can configure connectivity between an Amazon EC2 instance and the new DB cluster during DB cluster creation\.
+For more information, see [Configure automatic network connectivity with an EC2 instance](#Aurora.CreateInstance.Prerequisites.VPC.Automatic)\.

 1. For the remaining sections, specify your DB cluster settings\.
 For information about each setting, see [Settings for Aurora DB clusters](#Aurora.CreateInstance.Settings)\.

 1. Choose **Create database**\.

    If you chose to use an automatically generated password, the **View credential details** button appears on the **Databases** page\.

    To view the master user name and password for the DB cluster, choose **View credential details**\.
-![\[Master user credentials after automatically generated password.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/easy-create-credentials.png)

    To connect to the DB instance as the master user, use the user name and password that appear\.
 **Important**